shivam091/unit_measurements/README.md

 ### Comparisons

 You have ability to compare the measurements with the same or different units within the same unit group.
-For example, comparing weight with weight will work, comparing a weight with a area would fail.
+For example, comparing length with length will work, comparing a length with a area would fail.
 Supported comparisons and methods are `==`, `!=`, `<`, `>`, `<=`, `>=`, `between?`, and `clamp`.

 ```ruby